 Solos in a song will be broken up into small parts and taught incrementally.
 (View Larger Image)

 Each section is its own video, with a navigation pane to the right and multiple angles for better demonstration.

 Anders Mouridsen goes through the solo from "Alive" by Pearl Jam.
 (View Larger Image)

 This is truly one of the most optimal and professional ways to learn a guitar solo note by note.
 If you aren't sure you want to pay just yet, they'll let you try a full access membership free for 14 days, and then give you 60 days after that to cancel for a full refund.

 Last I checked, their database had around 600 total song lessons, and I'm sure they've added more since.

 If you want a more full look at what a membership is like, you can checkout our Guitar Tricks review for more info.
-I've been recommending (and using) them for a long time as they're the best in terms of online guitar lessons.
+I've been recommending (and using) them for a long time as they're the best in terms of online guitar courses and specific lessons.

 - Chris Zoupa's YouTube Channel

 - 25 Best Slow Guitar Solos (Ultimate Guitar)